 You might also wonder if cheesecake is suitable for a gluten-free diet.
-Since cheesecake traditionally includes a graham crackers base, which contains gluten, you’ll need to be mindful of store-bought ones.
-Of course, there’s also an option to make your gluten-free cheesecake at home.
+Since cheesecake traditionally has a graham crackers base, which may contain gluten, you’ll need to be careful of store-bought ones.
+Of course, you can make your own gluten-free cheesecake at home.

 Apart from the two basic versions above, there are many regional variations, many of which will be included in today’s post.
 Keep scrolling to know more!